uttamjaiswal86/terraform-dec-2022/Day4/README.md

   - How many CPU cores you want?
   - RAM
   - Disk size etc.,

+## What is Azure Container Apps ?
+- enables you to build serverless microservices based on containers
+- optimized for running general purpose containers, especially for applications that span many microservices deployed in containers
+- powered by Kubernetes and open-source technologies like Dapr, KEDA, and envoy.
+- Supports Kubernetes-style apps and microservices with features like service discovery and traffic splitting.
+- enables event-driven application architectures by supporting scale based on traffic and pulling from event sources like queues, including scale to zero.
+- support of long running processes and can run background tasks.

+### Points to note
+- Azure Container Apps doesn't provide direct access to the underlying Kubernetes APIs
+- if you require access to the Kubernetes APIs and control plane, you should use Azure Kubernetes Service.
+- if you would like to build Kubernetes-style applications and don't require direct access to all the native Kubernetes APIs and cluster management, Container Apps provides a fully managed experience based on best-practices.

+## What is Azure Container Instances ?
+- Azure Container Instances (ACI) provides a single pod of Hyper-V isolated containers on demand.
+- lower-level "building block" option compared to Container Apps.
+- Concepts like scale, load balancing, and certificates are not provided with ACI containers.
+- For example, to scale to five container instances, you create five distinct container instances.
+- Azure Container Apps provide many application-specific concepts on top of containers, including certificates, revisions, scale, and environments.
+- Users often interact with Azure Container Instances through other services.
+- For example, Azure Kubernetes Service can layer orchestration and scale on top of ACI through virtual nodes.
+- If you need a less "opinionated" building block that doesn't align with the scenarios Azure Container Apps is optimizing for, Azure Container Instances is an ideal option.

 ## Assignment 1 - Create an App Service using Docker container